The Tweet Heard Round the World

 Roman Catholic apologists far too often get away with the fallacy of equivocation.
 That is a formal logical fallacy in which a person uses an ambiguous term in different ways throughout the conversation.

 Thus, when the Roman Catholic says, “The Church is infallible!”
-What they mean is “The current Pope, and his few council members, are occasionally infallible to interpret revelation!”
+What they mean is “The current Pope, and his few council members, are occasionally infallible when they interpret revelation!”

 Whenever discussing “church” with a Roman Catholic.
-Force them to define in, and see if they hold to that definition throughout the conversation.
+Force them to define it, and see if they hold to that definition throughout the conversation.